tsingi-chris/tsingi-chris/README.md

 ## Hi there , I'm Chris

-### I'm college student at Aristotle University
+I'm studing Computer Science at Aristotle University
-I am studing Computer Science

 ### Connect with me: